Pasadena Pregnancy Discrimination Attorney

-Upholding Federal & State Rights against Employment Discrimination
+Upholding Federal & State Rights Against Pregnant Employee Discrimination

 Is your employer treating you differently due to a pregnancy?
 Under California’s Disability Leave and Title VII of the Civil Rights Act of 1964, it is illegal for an employer to discriminate against an employee on protected characteristics, including on the basis of sex.
 Pregnancy discrimination is a form of sex discrimination.